-Have a Nagoya Morning – Breakfast Like a Local at Komeda’s Coffee
+Nagoya Morning Service at Komeda’s Coffee

 I recommend you visit a cafe chain called Komeda’s Coffee that originated in Nagoya but can now be found all over the country.
 They serve delicious coffee and also have a simple but delicious menu for lunch or cakes in the afternoon.